If you’re like most writers, you want to turn your passion for writing into a real online business.

 I can’t stress the last part enough.
 Too many freelancers are too vague here.

-After working in sales for 7 years, I found that you don’t get what you don’t ask for.
-So make sure to ask if you can set up a call or if they are looking for. writers.
+After working in sales for seven years, I found that you don’t get what you don’t ask for.
+So make sure to ask if you can set up a call or if they are looking for writers.

-Job boards or freelance marketplaces are another great (and free) way to land clients.
-Plus, they don’t cost you money like Upwork (more on. that coming up).
+Job boards or freelance marketplaces are another great (and free) way to get paid gigs.

 Freelance marketplaces usually get paid by employers or take a fraction of the amount from your payment.

 They are a slight upgrade from content mills.
-You get to choose what type of work and the amount of money you want to earn.
+You get to choose what type of work and the amount of income you want to earn.

 Overall, there is a lot more control with freelance marketplaces than content mills.

-- A clients will post writing assignments or jobs to the marketplace.
+- A client will post writing assignments or jobs to the marketplace.

 - Freelancers can bid on them through a contact form or email form.